-At Lord Deramore's we aim to develop speaking and listening skills across the whole curriculum so that our pupils are confident when talking in a range of situations, including drama, formal presentations, debates and discussions.
+At Lord Deramore's we aim to develop speaking and listening skills across the whole curriculum so that our pupils are confident when talking in a range of situations including drama, formal presentations, debates and discussions.
 We ensure that pupils are provided with opportunities to work in pairs, small groups, large groups and as a whole class in order to develop their spoken language skills.
-Across the curriculum, and in an age appropriate ways, pupils develop their understanding of turn taking and when and how to participate constructively in discussion.
+Across the curriculum, and in age appropriate ways, pupils develop their understanding of turn taking and when and how to participate constructively in discussion.

 At intervals during the year, for example on National Poetry Day, classes share poems they have learned in whole school assemblies.
-Each class (from Y1-Y6) performs one class assembly to the rest of the school and to parents.
 EY children invite parents in at different points in the year to share their learning.
-In addition, there are usually two major productions each year; the first at the end of the Autumn Term for Phase 1 and 2 and the second for Phase 3 pupils at the end of the Summer Term.
+In addition, there are usually three major productions each year; separate productions for Phase 1 and Phase 2 at the end of the Autumn Term and another for Phase 3 pupils at the end of the Summer Term.
 Reading